filosoho/test-auth-1/README.md

 cd your-repo-name
 ```

-Install the dependencies:
+### Install the dependencies:

 ```
 npm install
 ```

-Set up environment variables:
+### Set up environment variables:

 As .env.\* files are ignored by Git, you will need to create these files manually to set up the necessary environment variables for connecting to the databases.

-Create the following files in the root of the project:
+### Create the following files in the root of the project

+Ensure these `.env` files are listed in your `.gitignore` to prevent them from being pushed to GitHub.

 ```
 .env.development